What redundancy is

 However, it can still be a genuine redundancy if someone moves into your job after their job disappears, making you redundant (called bumping).
 This can be difficult for your employer to justify as fair and you will still qualify for a redundancy payment so long as no vacancy exists in the area (type of work and location) where you worked.

-If your employer bases your redundancy selection on an unfair reason your redundancy will automatically be unfair and you may be able to make a claim to an Industrial Tribunal for unfair dismissal.
+If your employer bases your redundancy selection on an unfair reason you may be able to make a claim to an Industrial Tribunal for unfair dismissal.

 Redeployment by your employer